-- 3.1 All requirements described in this AGREEMENT apply to the EOA as shown in Exhibit A of this AGREEMENT. - 3.2 All requests for emergency ground ambulance service originating within the COUNTY (as shown in Exhibit A of this AGREEMENT) shall be exclusively referred to CONTRACTOR, and CONTRACTOR shall be responsible for providing all emergency ground ambulance responses and transports originating within the COUNTY as follows:
+- 3.1 All requirements described in this AGREEMENT apply to the EOA as shown in Exhibit A of this AGREEMENT. - 3.2 All the following requests for emergency ground ambulance service originating within the COUNTY (as shown in Exhibit A of this AGREEMENT) shall be exclusively referred to

-- A. Made in response to 911/Public Service Answering Point (PSAP) requests. - B. Made in response to requests for emergency ambulance service transmitted through an authorized PSAP. - C. Made in response to requests for emergency ambulance service made directly to any ambulance service or other entity from a private telephone call or other means. - D. Any other request for service requiring an emergency ground ambulance response, as defined in the AGENCY'S policies and procedures. - 3.3 The AGENCY shall not enter into a ground ambulance service provider agreement with any other organization, entity, or governmental body to provide emergency ground ambulance services within the EOA described herein during the period of this AGREEMENT or any extensions thereof except as described herein, nor shall the AGENCY knowingly permit any ground ambulance service provider to render such services within the EOA except as provided in this AGREEMENT. - 3.4 In consideration for providing emergency ground ambulance services in accordance with the terms described in this AGREEMENT, CONTRACTOR is also entitled to be a non-exclusive ground ambulance service provider for the following types of services throughout the COUNTY: - A. Basic Life Support (BLS) non-emergency/interfacility ground ambulance services. - B. Advanced Life Support (ALS) non-emergency/interfacility ground ambulance services. - C. BLS and ALS special event standby services.
+- 1 CONTRACTOR, and CONTRACTOR shall be responsible for providing all emergency 2 ground ambulance responses and transports originating within the COUNTY as follows: - A. Made in response to 911/Public Service Answering Point (PSAP) requests.

-CONTRACTOR shall adhere to AGENCY policies when providing non-exclusive ambulance services pursuant to this AGREEMENT.
+- B. Made in response to requests for immediate ambulance service transmitted through an authorized PSAP. - C. Made in response to requests for emergency ambulance service made directly to any ambulance service or other entity from a private telephone call or other means. - D. Any other request for service requiring an emergency ground ambulance response, as defined in the AGENCY'S policies and procedures. - 3.3 All requests for ALS non-emergency/interfacility ground ambulance transport services originating within the COUNTY (as shown in Exhibit A of this AGREEMENT), from any entity/requester, shall be exclusively referred to CONTRACTOR, and CONTRACTOR shall be responsible for providing all ALS non-emergency/interfacility ground ambulance transports originating within the COUNTY pursuant to this AGREEMENT. - 3.4 The AGENCY shall not enter into a ground ambulance service provider agreement with any other organization, entity, or governmental body to provide emergency or ALS non-emergency/interfacility ground ambulance services within the EOA described herein during the period of this AGREEMENT or any extensions except as described herein, nor shall the AGENCY knowingly permit any ground ambulance service provider to render such services within the EOA except as provided in this AGREEMENT. - 3.5 In consideration for providing emergency and ALS non-emergency/interfacility ground ambulance services in accordance with the terms described in this AGREEMENT, CONTRACTOR is also entitled to be a non-exclusive ground ambulance service provider for the following types of services throughout the COUNTY: - A. Basic Life Support (BLS) non-emergency/interfacility ground ambulance services. - B. BLS and ALS special event standby services. - CONTRACTOR shall adhere to AGENCY policies when providing non-exclusive ambulance services pursuant to this AGREEMENT.

-3.5 The AGENCY reserves the right to allow EMS aircraft providers to operate within the COUNTY, for the purpose of providing EMS aircraft transportation services.
+3.6 The AGENCY reserves the right to allow EMS aircraft providers to operate within the COUNTY, for the purpose of providing EMS aircraft transportation services.
 CONTRACTOR and AGENCY authorized EMS aircraft providers shall comply with AGENCY policies and procedures regarding the utilization of EMS aircraft services.